priyakdey/book-case/README.md

 # BookCase

 This is a part of an exercise for a [Full Stack Development Challenge](https://github.com/infoxchange/full-stack-developer-challenge).

+>[!NOTE]
-This implementation is purely for educational and experimental purpose.
+> This implementation is purely for educational and experimental purpose.

 This is a small web application for managing a list of books.